orthecreedence/pretend-event-loop/README.md

 it again. _Never, ever do any real processing in your passive threads_.
 They are meant for running blocking operations only, and simple error handling if you need it.
 It's better to run a passive thread as close as possible to the place it blocks.
-The less code between spwaning a passive job and when it blocks, the better.
+The less code between spawning a passive job and when it blocks, the better.
 This system is designed to house a large number of passive threads and the last thing you want is 100 threads doing context switches.